 I was drawn to the UW Online MPH program due to the focus on health equity and social justice.
 While working full time, I am improving my ability to lead and facilitate upstream interventions and systems change.
 The virtual classes and team approach promote a thoughtful exchange of ideas and build meaningful relationships with classmates and faculty alike.
 The comprehensive curriculum is balanced to develop both practitioners and those interested in academia.

-Now more than ever, the field of public health needs leaders capable of facilitating changes to improve health outcomes.
-I applaud your decision to pursue a graduate degree in the field and encourage you to contact me if you have any questions about the program or my experience at UW.
+Now more than ever, the field of public health needs leaders capable of facilitating changes to improve health outcomes, and I applaud your decision to pursue a graduate degree in the field.

 Samara Heydon (she/her/ella)

 I am a born and raised Washingtonian, spending most of my life in Tacoma.
 My younger sister and I were raised by my Japanese and Irish mother and African American father.
 After graduating with my Bachelor of Science in Public Health from UW Seattle, I joined the United States Army reserve, where I still serve as a Civil Affairs Officer.
-I also sit on a Veteran Foundation board, chair an Equity and Trauma Informed Leadership Committee, and coach my son’s sports teams.
+I also sit on a Veteran Foundation board, chair an Equity and Trauma Informed Leadership Committee, and coach my son’s sports teams, in addition to working as a Healthy Communities Supervisor at Snohomish Health District.

 I supervise many public health programs, such as opioid prevention; advancing health literacy; vaccine education; safe schools; suicide prevention; and tobacco, vaping, and marijuana prevention.
 I’m honored to support such amazing people and the incredible work they do.
 I bring much of what I learn from this program into my everyday work to increase equitable access to services and support for our historically underrepresented communities.